Particular/docs.particular.net/nservicebus/dependency-injection/index.md

 snippet: InstancePerCall

-#### Delegate Registration
+#### Delegate registration

 snippet: DelegateInstancePerCall

-### InstancePerUnitOfWork
+### Instance per unit of work

-The instance will be singleton for the duration of the [unit of work](/nservicebus/pipeline/unit-of-work.md).
+The instance will be a singleton for the duration of the [unit of work](/nservicebus/pipeline/unit-of-work.md).
 In practice this means the processing of a single transport message.

 Represented by the enum value `DependencyLifecycle.InstancePerUnitOfWork`.